6000 Provider Investigations (PI) Facility

 6222.2 Identity of the Alleged Perpetrator Is Unknown

-In some instances, the reporter knows or suspects that the client was abused, neglected, or exploited but has no knowledge of a specific incident involving an alleged perpetrator.
+In some instances, the reporter knows or suspects that the client was abused, neglected, or exploited, but has no knowledge of a specific incident involving an alleged perpetrator.
 (For example, the client has a sexually transmitted infection, the client has a bruise in the shape of a handprint, or the client eloped from the facility.)
-In these instances, the intake specialist adds one alleged perpetrator to the person list.
+In these instances, the intake specialist adds one alleged perpetrator to the person list and documents that the identity of the alleged perpetrator is unknown.

 6223 No Role (NO)

-If the person is not involved as an alleged victim or alleged perpetrator, then the person is assigned a role of No Role (NO).
-In PI Facility intakes, only a collateral can be assigned a role of NO.
+If the person is not involved as an alleged victim or alleged perpetrator, then the person is designated a role of No Role (NO).
+In PI Facility intakes, the intake specialist only assigns a collateral the role of NO.

 See: